 When they stumble across my site or other sites that practice financial discipline, their rage gets unleashed because discipline runs counter to their way of life.
 Words such as “cheap,” “miserly,” “ridiculous,” “impractical” and worse gets spit out like venom.
 And if you then write about the financial freedom you now enjoy due to such financial discipline, they’ll hate you even more.

 The solution to wealth inequality must take a concerted effort from both sides.
 Those fortunate enough to have gotten ahead need to do more to give back in the form of time, money, and education.
 Parents need to do a better job teaching their children about the importance of education.
 With more education comes more opportunities.
 What people do with their opportunities is up to them.

 For those who are struggling, it’s incumbent upon you to spend more time educating yourself about money matters e.g. savings, income earning strategies, investing, etc. There are plenty of free resources at the library or on the internet to learn from.
 There’s also an example of almost every one of you who has managed to improve their financial situation over time.
 Seek to hear what they have to say and take their advice to heart.
 It’s easy to discredit other people’s achievements.
 Instead, change your mindset so that you’re on a mission to create your own luck.

 Note: If you were offended by the comments, don’t read, “How To Retire Early And Never Work Again.”
 The comments are full of naysayers that will get you down if you let them.
 Be of strong mind and fight, fight, fight!

-Recommendation: Build wealth by saving money in an online savings account at 95X the national average.
+Recommendation: Build wealth by saving money in an online savings account at 70X the national average.
+You can open a Capital One 360 Savings account today.
+Fee-free, no minimums.
 Because online banks don’t have all the bricks and mortar overhead, they can afford to provide you higher savings rates.
 Money is accessible and transferable.